 Ann Arbor hired OHM Advisors to model the City's road network, forecast using Roadsoft, and assist in establishing realistic goals.
 Ann Arbor has set goals based on what can be realistically achieved with the resources available, although the current intermediate goals do not reflect the pavement condition desired by the community.
 Ann Arbor will collect updated PASER ratings in 2023 and will reevaluate goals at that time.
-This will result in setting longer term goals to address what is needed to reach the pavement condition desired by the community.
+This will result in setting longer term goals to address what is needed to reach the pavement condition desire by the community.

 The results of the modeled forecast are shown in figures 4 and 5 and takes into account the City's decision to issue a bond in 2022 for road improvements.
+The decision to issue a road bond is intended to front load investment, therefore having a more significant impact on pavement condition in the near term.
+Accelerating road construction in the near term will provide a small benefit to the overall improvement of the network condition in the immediate and long term.